MicrosoftDocs/Viva/Viva/insights/Setup/Upload-organizational-data.md

 ms.subservice: viva-insights
 search.appverid:
 - MET150
-manager: scott.ruble
+manager: helayne
 audience: Admin
 ---

 # Subsequent organizational data uploads

-Administrators can use the following steps for a subsequent upload (import) organizational data to Viva Insights in Workplace Analytics.
+Administrators can use the following steps for a subsequent upload (import) organizational data to the advanced insights app that's available with Microsoft Viva Insights.
 Complete the steps after preparing the data as described in [Prepare organizational data](Prepare-organizational-data.md).

 >[!Important]
->Only follow these steps if this is **not** the first time you have uploaded organizational data to Workplace Analytics.
+>Only follow these steps if this is **not** the first time you have uploaded organizational data.
 If this **is** the first time, follow the steps in [Upload organizational data (first upload)](upload-organizational-data-1st.md).

 ## Import tasks